How Many Calories Burned Lifting Weights?

 Related:

-How Many Calories in Chia Seeds?
+How Many Calories in a Cup of Milk?

 Light weight lifting (with weights that are relatively easy to lift): burns about 100 calories per 30 minutes